guard/listen/README.md

 ## Listen adapters

 The Listen gem has a set of adapters to notify it when there are changes.
-There are 3 OS-specific adapters to support Mac, Linux and Windows.
+There are 3 OS-specific adapters to support Mac, Linux, *BSD and Windows.
 These adapters are fast as they use some system-calls to implement the notifying function.

 There is also a polling adapter which is a cross-platform adapter and it will